shinseung428/RLRobotSimulation/README.md

 In the second folder, reach destination folder, there are files that run the agent under static/dynamic environments.
 The agent has two goals.
 First is to avoid obstacles, and second is to navigate towards the goal(marked green).

-**Before running the program, the code below should be changed to the user's path
+**Before running the program, the path set in the code should be changed to include the neural network folder**
 sys.path.insert(0,'/Users/sshin/Desktop/github/RLRobotSimulation/neural network')
-should include the path to the neural network folder**

 ##Notes
 -The state of the agent is represented depending on the sensor readings.